Blue Orca shorts Chinese infant milk formula company Feihe

 Several overseas-listed Chinese stocks have been the target of short sellers following Muddy Waters’ successful disclosure of Luckin Coffee’s fraud scandal.

-Chinese internet company iQiyi, which was listed on Nasdaq, was shorted by Wolfpack Research in April.
-It soon refuted the report as "unsubstantiated" and "misleading," and its stocks soared 39.8 percent in June.
+NASDAQ-listed internet company iQiyi was shorted by Wolfpack Research in April.
+It soon refuted the report as “unsubstantiated” and “misleading,” and its shares soared by 39.8 percent in June.

+Yan Qiang, an IMF and dairy industry expert told the Global Times on Sunday that although Feihe has seen exponential growth in its market share in recent years, the overall IMF industry’s growth is significantly slower than Feihe’s reported 54 percent.

+The overall IMF market is growing at around 10 percent annually, according to Yan, and Feihe’s market share ranks second in China at around 13 percent, after Nestle’s 15 percent, according to Yan.

 Global Times